 Old postcard of Sitges church and point.
-This was before the sailing club existed.
+Taken before the sailing club was built.

 Canó del Baluard outside church on La Punta that saw action in 1797 against English pirate corsair galleons .
-The inscription by the canon reads: "History: This is one of the six guns of the battery the bastion of Sitges that April 27, 1797 had a lengthy battle with two English frigates who wanted to seize four merchant vessels anchored on our beach.
-After four hours of shelling, the English ships, had to withdraw in defeat, unable to achieve their goal."
+The inscription by the canon reads: "History: This is one of the six battery guns of the Sitges bastion that on April 27th 1797 was in a long battle with two English frigates, who attempted to seize four merchant vessels anchored near the beach.
+After four hours of shelling the English ships withdrew in defeat unable to achieve their goal."

 Palau Maricel de Terra houses the Museu Maricel de Mar which is temporarily closed for renovation.
 This gothic style building is from only from 1911 and was built on top of a much older chapel and some of the old arches were used on Palau Maricel.
 It was formerly a purpose built art museum opened by millionaire American Charles Deering for his art collection.
 In 1921 Deering went back to the U.S.A and took his art collection with him.
 The palace was empty for many years.
 In 1969 a new private collection of medieval art took its place.